bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
 This sprint explored some advanced React topics ⚛️.
 During this sprint, you studied **class components**, **the component lifecycle** and **class component lifecycle methods,** **custom hooks**, and **React Testing Library 🐙.**

-In your challenge this week, you will demonstrate your mastery of these skills by creating an app that will fetch data from a local server using a `class component`, displaying that data, using a `custom hook`, and `writing tests for your app.`
+In your challenge this week, you will demonstrate your mastery of these skills by creating an app that will fetch data from an internal server using a `class component`, displaying that data, using a `custom hook`, and `writing tests for your app.`

 This is an individual assessment.
 All work must be your own.
 All projects will be submitted to codegrade for automated review.
 You will also be given feedback by code reviewers the Monday after challenge submissions.
 For more information on the review process [click here.](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)

 You are not allowed to collaborate during the sprint challenge.
 However, you are encouraged to follow the twenty-minute rule and seek support by dropping a :wave: in your help channel when needed.

-_You have **three hours** to complete this challenge.
-Plan your time accordingly._
+_Sprint challenges open at Midnight PST on Thursday and close at 5pm on Friday.
+There will be no retakes accepted after five.
+No feedback will be given on project submitted after 5pm PST._

 ## Introduction